How to Store, Prepare and Cook Your Catch

 Slash the skin to prevent curling

-Place thicker pieces along the outer edge of baking dish so the fish will cook evenly
+Place thicker pieces along the outer edge of baking dish so the

 Cover the cooking dish tightly with plastic wrap